isotopp/isotopp.github.io/_posts/2020-06-15-pizza-people-projects-and-processes.md

 So [on a scale of 1-5](https://en.wikipedia.org/wiki/File:Characteristics_of_Capability_Maturity_Model.svg), how good are we at a thing?

 Suppose you are a Pizzeria, and you are really good at Pizza as a Service.
 Now somebody comes in, and wants Spaghetti.
 Bologna, of all things.
-You happen to have the noodles, and you have the sauce, because of the Pizza of the same style you service.
+You happen to have the noodles, and you have the sauce, because of the Pizza of the same style you serve.

 So, you make it.
 You just went from 0 to 1: Not Performed to Individual Heroics.
 That was a success!